 The gut microbiome.
 You’ve probably heard of it.
-It is the community of trillions of microbiota (also referred to as microbes or microorganisms) residing in the intestinal tract, their genes, and the products they produce.
+It is the community of trillions of microbiota (also called microbes or microorganisms) residing in the intestinal tract, their genes, and the products they produce.
 The microbes coexist with us so we can function.
 Amazing.

-The composition of different bug populations residing in the gut can change depending on what we eat and drink, medications we take, if we exercise, and more.
-Researchers are only scratching the surface in understanding the many roles these microbes play, but what we are learning is what populations thrive, are kept in check, or die, influences our overall health.
+The composition of different bug populations residing in the gut can change depending on what we eat and drink, the medications we take, if we exercise, and more.
+Researchers are only scratching the surface in understanding the many roles these microbes play, but we are learning that what populations thrive, are kept in check, or die influences our overall health.

 Wonderfully, it is within our power to support the health of the intestinal microbiome and our overall health with the choices we make each day!
 What you eat is particularly important, including limiting added and free sugars.